NDR008/DiceGameMDP/readme.md

 # Summary

 The activity scope was to develop an AI agent for a given dice game for which the game parameters can be varied (number of dice, dice sides, side values, bias, and penalty for re-rolling).
 The permutation of the dice states are fixed for a given game.
 This sort of game could be modelled as a Markov decision process since the choice of actions need only be decided based on the current state and not how that state was achieved.
 There are two common ways of solving this problem - value iteration and policy iteration.
 Since it was known that this agent would be tested with different game parameters, an agent that converged in fewer iterations was selected - and that is the policy iteration method (Norving and Russel, 2010; Sutton and Barto, 2018; Abbeel, 2012).
 While it was proven to be the case that policy iteration can converge sooner, it was also found that under some conditions (games with relatively low states - such as the default 3 dice game) value-iterations produced a higher average score.
-This phenomena could not be definitely resolved, but is likely due to the conscious decision of selecting gamma=1 for a game that such a value might not be appropriate.
+This phenomenon could not be definitely resolved, but is likely due to the conscious decision of selecting gamma=1 for a game that such a value might not be appropriate.
 This is since, gamma=1 is not appropriate for a game that can have an infinite iteration (or an inifinite-time-horizon) due to the lack of terminating states.
-The reason this can be allowed is due to the fact that the certainty (probability of 1.0) of holding (which is a terminating action) will beat the odds-reward potential (and thus also the value) of rolling again.
+This was allowed since certainty (probability of 1.0) of holding (which is a terminating action) will beat the odds-reward potential (and thus also the value) of rolling again and thus terminating by the terminating action.
 Since policy iteration causes fewer iterations than that of value iteration this has a similar effect to reducing the far-sightedness of the agent.

-The proposed agent was deemed sufficient because it can produce comparable or equal results over a large number of runs.
-This is while being able to tackle more complex game settings without having to pre-determine an appropriate theta setting.
+The proposed agent was deemed sufficient because it can produce comparable or equal results over a large quantity (1 million) of game rounds.
+This is still while being able to tackle more complex game settings without having to pre-determine an appropriate theta setting.

 # 1. Introduction